pts/dosmc/README.txt

   $ ./dosmc examples/prog.c  # Creates prog.exe.

-  $ ./dosmc -bt=com examples/prog.c  # Creates prog.com.
+  $ ./dosmc -mt examples/prog.c  # Creates prog.com.

 To try it, run `dosbox examples' (without the quotes), and within the DOSBox window, run prog.exe or prog.com .
 The expected output is `ZYfghiHello!'